maniafschar/maniafschar/README.md

-👋 Hi, I’m Mani Afschar Yazdi from Munich
+👋 Hi, I’m Mani Afschar Yazdi from Munich<br />
-👀 I’m interested in Java/HTML/CSS/Angular/MicroServices/MongoDB/SQL/...
+👀 I’m interested in Java/HTML/CSS/Angular/MicroServices/MongoDB/SQL/...<br />
-🌱 I’m currently learning on marketing findapp
+🌱 I’m currently learning on marketing findapp<br />
-💞️ I’m looking to collaborate as a lead full-stack-developer/architect, preferably in insurance companies 📫 You may reach me by plane/tube/taxi in my favorite bar
+💞️ I’m looking to collaborate as a lead full-stack-developer/architect, preferably in insurance companies<br />
+📫 You may reach me by plane/tube/taxi in my favorite bar

 <!---